NuGet/docs.microsoft.com-nuget/docs/Guides/Create-NET-Standard-Packages-VS2017.md

 ## Package the component

-NuGet 4.0 supports a pack target using MSBuild version 15.1+ when the project contains the necessary package metadata, as was added in the previous section.
+NuGet 4.0 supports a pack target using MSBuild version 15.1+ (including MSBuild 15.3 as part of Visual Studio 2017 Update 3) when the project contains the necessary package metadata, as was added in the previous section.
 To invoke MSBuild in this way, simply specify the pack target on the command line in the same folder as the `.csproj` file:

     msbuild /t:pack /p:Configuration=Release